stonylinux/mitigating_large_adversarial_perturbations_on_X-MAS/README.md

 # Updates (APR/2020)
 Upload the examples that mitigates the perturbations of PGD and CW attacks.
+The codes below are changed from the demo of https://github.com/Harry24k/adversarial-attacks-pytorch to show the mitigated results.

 1. Mitigating the perturbation of PGD attack
    <pre> ./PGD-pytorch_with_Mitigation/Mitigation.ipynb